China–Thailand relations: Military relations

+In November 2015, Thailand and China held joint air exercises.

 Thai Prime Minister Prayuth Chan-ocha ordered 49 Chinese VT-4 main battle tanks and 3 submarines, which cost more than US$1 billion.

-China and Thailand plan to open a joint commercial arms factory in Khon Kaen.
+China and Thailand agreed to open a joint commercial arms factory in Khon Kaen.
 It will be responsible for the assembly, production, and maintenance of land weapon systems for the Royal Thai Army.
 Specific details were subject to further discussions between the ministry and Norinco, which makes tanks, weapons, and other heavy equipment.

 In May 2017, the Royal Thai Navy signed a contract with the China Shipbuilding Industry Corporation for a S26T diesel-electric submarine, which is derived from the Type 039A submarine.
 The submarine is expected to be delivered in 2023.
 Chinese Military Commentator Zhou Chenming stated that China will also likely provide technical guidance to Thailand.

+In March to April of 2025, the Royal Thai Navy and People's Liberation Army Navy conducted the Blue Strike-2025 joint exercises in Zhanjiang.

+Educational relations

+In 2006, Thailand's Ministry of Education signed an agreement with Hanban to promote Chinese language education in Thailand.
+Thailand is one of the biggest promoters of Chinese language education in southeast Asia.
+In 2009, China and Thailand signed an agreement on education cooperation.

+Thailand was one of the first countries in southeast Asia to open a Confucius Institute.
+As of 2024, it has 16 Confucius Institutes, the most of any country in Asia.

+China built the Sirindhorn Chinese Language and Culture Center at Mae Fah Luang University in Thailand as a gift.
+It was named after Princess Sirindhorn in honor of her role in cultural exchange between Thailand and China.
+The center hosts a Confucius Institute, which is operated in partnership with Xiamen University.

+Cultural relations

+In 2012, China established a cultural center in Bangkok, Thailand.
+It is the largest cultural center established by China in southeast Asia.